 The Kansas City Police Crime Laboratory requires a bachelor’s degree in a science for all areas of forensic analysis.
 Additionally, DNA analyst applicants must have completed coursework in biochemistry, genetics, molecular biology, and statistics.
 Applicants will undergo an interview, fingerprinting, background investigation, and polygraph test before hire.
 This process can take several months to complete.
 Persons interested in applying should submit a cover letter and resume/CV as well as fill out a job application through Human Resources.
-Click to learn more information about KCPD’s civilian hiring process.
+Click to learn more information about KCPD’s professional staff hiring process.

 Get a Career in Forensic Science

 The KCPD Crime Laboratory often receives inquiries about employment opportunities in the field of forensics.
 If you have such an interest, here is some introductory information about the field as well as some pointers to locations with further information.

 “Forensic science” is a broad term referring to nearly any application of scientific techniques to resolving an issue which might result in litigation (either criminal or civil).
 Several terms are used to refer to staff in this field, including forensic scientists, examiners, forensic specialists, or criminalists.

 |Crime Scene Investigation||Process crime scenes for potential evidence,

 document and collect any evidence found at scene.

 |Biology/DNA||Typifying serological fluids or other biological materials||chemistry or biochemistry;